difference between lok sabha and rajya sabha

 • Its role is crucial in providing checks and balances against hasty decision-making by the lower house.
 Additionally, the Rajya Sabha represents the interests of states in the federal structure, allowing state governments to have a say in national legislation.

-Together in difference between Rajya Sabha and Lok Sabha, they form a system of checks and balances, ensuring that laws are made thoughtfully and that the interests of both the people and the states are considered.
+The difference between Rajya Sabha and Lok Sabha is that they form a system of checks and balances, ensuring that laws are made thoughtfully and that the interests of the people and the states are considered.

 Legislative Functions (Making Laws)